hllhll/HomeAssistant-EKON-iAircon/README.md

      - id: XXX
        name: MyHvac
    ```

+## Tips
+- If you have been using Tadiran connect, and you're booting up Airconet+ for the 1st time, it will "automatically-steal" your HVAC if you go to add HVAC even without resetting the device
+  - The impact that I've seen when trying going back: 1) App show AC as offline, 2) this HA Integration is not updated and stays frozen in time
+  - I Guess going back to tadiran is only possible with a reset
+  - What kind of sorcery is this?
+If you have idea how that works it might be usefull

 ## Troubleshooting (old, maybe usefull)
 - No AC Shows up on the Frontend
   - Q: Did you configured custom UI?